rocketbase-io/commons-asset/README.md

 | asset.api.baseUrl  | ""                | used for previewUrls in case of mongo-storage, will get used as fallback |
 | asset.thumbor.host | *required for s3* | base url of your thumbor service                             |
 | asset.thumbor.key  | *optional*        | secure your thumbor urls                                     |

+## commons-asset-mongo

+Implementation for MongoRepository + Mongo-FileStorageService...

+## commons-asset-jpa

+Implementation for JpaRepository + Jpa-FileStorageService...

 ## commons-asset-rest